Donaim/proviral-pres1/slides.md

 <!--

-- There are several quality checks that the proviral pipeline runs on every sample.
+- There are multiple quality checks that the proviral pipeline runs on every sample.

+- Generally, the idea is to discard any sequences that have evidence of not representing the actual virus population.

 -->